kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 Community size does not manufacture it automatically.

-## The Real Open-Source Bottleneck Is Understanding
+## The Real Open-Source Bottleneck Is Understanding { #oss-bottleneck-understanding }

 Writing code is only part of maintainership.